Interested in the program? We still have open seats for Fall 2022!

-The DC Semester Program combines academic rigor and real world experience in the heart of the nation's capital.
+The D.C.
+Semester Program combines academic rigor and real world experience in the heart of the Nation's capital.
 The program is open to students in all majors and disciplines, and financial assistance is available.
-It is staffed by a Program Director and a Program Manager, as well as one W&M professor in Washington selected after applying to teach on a semester basis.
-The Program is also supported by the staff of the W&M Washington Center and Washington area alumni, operating during the fall and spring semesters of the academic year.
+It is staffed by a dedicated Program Coordinator, as well as a team of W&M professors in Washington selected after applying to teach on a semester basis.
+The program is also supported by the staff of the W&M Washington Center and Washington area alumni, operating during the fall and spring semesters of the academic year.

-The Program offers an academically rigorous curriculum built around a semester-by-semester topic, with internships matched to that topic.
-Students in the Program gain tremendous insight into their field of study and have an incredible opportunity to learn from experts, executives, elected officials, and policy-makers.
-From the arts to international relations, and everything in between, the varying semester topics allow students with all areas of interest to participate during a semester that appeals to them.
+The semester program is designed with students’ needs in mind.
+At its core, this is an internship program, that allows W&M undergraduate students to explore their career paths with great support from the Washington Center team.
+This is a flexible program, allowing students to focus on their specific career paths during a semester of their choosing.
+With students’ well-being as a central concern during program development, the program administrators work with students individually to find their path to success and balance.
+Students in the program gain tremendous insight into their field of study and have an incredible opportunity to learn from experts, executives, elected officials, and policy-makers.
+From the arts to international relations, and everything in between, the interdisciplinary focus of the courses allow students with all areas of interest to participate during a semester that appeals to them.

 - Students receive 6-8 credits for their course work and an additional 6 credits for the academic work they complete in association with their internship.